wealdtech/ethdo/docs/usage.md

 #### `time`

-`ethdo chain time` calculates the time period of Ethereum 2 epochs and slots.
+`ethdo chain time` calculates the time period of Ethereum consensus epochs and slots.
 Options include:
   - `epoch` show epoch and slot times for the given epoch
   - `slot` show epoch and slot times for the given slot
   - `timestamp` show epoch and slot times for the given timestamp